jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

   (b) states the obligations of local authorities in relation to the involvement of Māori in decision-making processes:
   (c) states the obligations of local authorities in relation to consultation with interested and affected persons:
   (d) sets out the nature and use of the special consultative procedure:
-  (e) sets out a process for identifying and reporting on community outcomes:
+  (e)
-  (f) prescribes the processes and general content of the long-term council community plan, the annual plan, and the annual report (all of which are prescribed in more detail in Schedule 10):
+  (f) prescribes the processes and general content of the long-term plan, the annual plan, and the annual report (all of which are prescribed in more detail in Schedule 10):
   (g) prescribes the obligations of local authorities in relation to financial management:
   (h) provides for borrowing by local authorities.